-We can now formalise the typing of state configurations with activity modules that we discussed around Figure 12, which accounts for the coarser business dimension that is overlaid by services on global computers.
+We can now formalise the typing of state configurations with activity modules that we discussed around Figure 11, which accounts for the coarser business dimension that is overlaid by services on global computers.
 That is, we define what corresponds to a state configuration of a service overlay computer, which we call a business configuration.
-We consider a space l of business activities to be given, which can be seen to consist of reference numbers (or some other kind of identifier) such as the ones that organisations automatically assign when a service request arrives.
+We consider a space $\ell$ of business activities to be given, which can be seen to consist of reference numbers (or some other kind of identifier) such as the ones that organisations automatically assign when a service request arrives.

 A business configuration consists of:

-- A state configuration \mathcal{F} . - A partial mapping B that assigns an activity module B(a) to each activity a∈ l the workflow being executed by a in SF.
-We say that the activities in the domain of this mapping are those that are active in that state. - A mapping C that assigns an homomorphism G(a) of graphs body(B(a))→F to every activity a∈ l that is active in F. We denote by A(a) the image of G(a) the sub-configuration of F that corresponds to the activity a.
+- A state configuration F. - A partial mapping $\mathcal{B}$ that assigns an activity module $\mathcal{B}(a)$ to each activity $a \in \mathcal{L}$ the workflow being executed by a in SF.
+We say that the activities in the domain of this mapping are those that are active in that state. - A mapping G that assigns an homomorphism G(a) of graphs body(B(a))→F to every activity a∈ l that is active in F. We denote by F(a) the image of G(a) the sub-configuration of F that corresponds to the activity a.

 A homomorphism of graphs is just a mapping of nodes to nodes and edges to edges that preserves the end-points of the edges.
-Therefore, the homomorphism G of a business configuration $\langle \mathcal{F}, \mathcal{B}, G \rangle$ types the nodes (components) of $\mathcal{A}(a)$ with business roles or layer protocols - i.e. $G(a)(n):label{\mathcal{B}(a)}(n)$ for every node n - and the edges (wires) with connectors - i.e. $G(a)(e): label{\mathcal{B}(a)}(e)$ for every edge e of the body of the activity.
 In other words, the homomorphism binds the components and wires of the state configuration to the business elements (interfaces labelled with business roles, layer protocols and connectors) that they fulfil in the activity.

-In the example discussed above, we have activity - that we call Alice - such that $\mathscr{B}(Alice)$ is UPDATEREGISTRY (as in Figure 3), $\mathscr{A}(Alice)$ is the sub-configuration in Figure 12, and \mathscr{C} maps RM to AliceRegUI, MC to AliceManag, RE to MyRegistry, MR to AMR, and RM to ARM.
+For instance, in the example discussed above, we have an activity - that we call Alice - for which $\mathcal{Q}Alice$ ) is UPDATEREGISTRY (as in Figure 2), $\mathcal{T}Alice$ ) is the sub-configuration in Figure 11, and $\mathcal{C}$ maps RM to AliceRegUI, MC to AliceManag, RE to MyRegistry, MR to AMR, and RM to ARM.

-The fact that the homomorphism is defined over the body of the activity module means that business protocols are not used for typing components of the state configuration.
-Indeed, as discussed above, the purpose of the requires-interfaces is for identifying dependencies that the activity has, in that state, on external services.
-In particular, this makes requires-interfaces different from uses-interfaces as the latter are indeed mapped through the homomorphism to a component of the state configuration.
+The fact that the homomorphism is defined over the body of the activity module means that business protocols are not used for typing components of the state configuration: requires-interfaces are used for identifying dependencies that the activity has, in that state, on external services.
+In particular, this makes requires-interfaces different from uses-interfaces as the latter are indeed mapped through the homomorphism to a component of the bottom layer of the state configuration.